BlueWallet/LndHub/README.md

 `bitcoind` should run with `-deprecatedrpc=accounts`, for now.
 Lndhub expects Lnd's wallet to be unlocked, if not - it will attempt to unlock it with password stored in `config.lnd.password`.
 Don't forget to enable disk-persistance for `redis`.

+If you have no `bitcoind` instance, for example if you use neutrino, or you have no bitcoind wallet, for example if you use LND for wallet managment, you can remove the bitcoind settings from `config.js`.
+Please not that this feature is limited to Bitcoin, so you can't use this feature if you use any other cryptocurrency with LND.

 ### Deploy to Heroku